AbhayPatel01/Project-10-Data-Extensions-Concatenator/README.md

 Conceptual notion: Various data extensions - horizontal/vertical concatenation.

-Extensions: json, csv, tsv, xml conversion, more semi-structured data. (xslx Excle files to be )
+Extensions: json, csv, tsv, xml conversion, more semi-structured data.

 Scalability Consideration: One Process, One Thread; No distributed systems/etc. (Other ideas, not considered; as not required for program.)